-Ambient noise is not flat in the frequency domain (i.e., is not spectrally white), but is peaked near the primary (around 15 sec) and secondary (around 7.5 sec) microseisms and rises at very long periods above 50 sec to form a signal now referred to as Earth "hum" (e.g., Rhie and Romanowicz, 2004).
-Figure 7a presents an example of an amplitude spectrum for a day long time series obtained after temporal normalization.
-Primary and secondary microseisms as well as Earth hum signatures can be seen clearly on this record which was band-pass filtered between 7 sec and 150 sec period.
-In addition to these signals, there is a smaller peak near 26 sec that is caused by a persistent narrow-band noise source in the Gulf of Guinea (Shapiro et al., 2006).
-Without the temporal normalization, which reduces the effect of earthquakes, the 26 sec resonance typically is not seen.
-Ambient niose is minimum in the period range from about 30-70 sec.
-Inversely weighting the complex spectrum by a smoothed version of the amplitude spectrum produces the normalized or whitened spectrum shown in Figure 6b.
-Spectral normalization acts to broaden the band of the ambient noise signal in cross-correlations and also combats degradation caused by persistent monochromatic sources such as the Gulf of Guinea source.
+Ambient noise is not flat in the frequency domain (i.e. is not spectrally white), but is peaked near the primary (around 15 s period) and secondary (around 7.5 s period) microseisms and rises at very long periods above 50 s to form a signal now referred to as Earth 'hum' (e.g. Rhie & Romanowicz 2004).
+Fig. 7(a) presents an example of an amplitude spectrum for a day long time-series obtained after temporal normalization.
+Primary and secondary microseisms as well as Earth hum signatures can be seen clearly on this record which was bandpass filtered between 7 and 150 s period.
+In addition to these signals, there is a smaller peak near 26 s that is caused by a persistent narrow-band noise source in the Gulf of Guinea (Shapiro et al. 2006).
+Without the temporal normalization, which reduces the effect of earthquakes, the 26 s resonance typically is not seen.
+Ambient noise is minimum in the period range from about 30 to 70 s.
+Inversely weighting the complex spectrum by a smoothed version of the amplitude spectrum produces the normalization acts to broaden the band of the ambient noise signal in cross-correlations and also combats degradation caused by persistent monochromatic sources such as the Gulf of Guinea source.